library(broom)

 First we load the data, then we visualise it.

-diabetes <- read_csv("data/diabetes.csv")
+<- read_csv("data/diabetes.csv") diabetes

-diabetes_py = pd.read_csv("data/diabetes.csv")
+= pd.read_csv("data/diabetes.csv") diabetes_py

-Looking at the data, we can see that the test_result column contains zeros and ones.
+column contains zeros and ones.
 These are yes/no test result outcomes and not actually numeric representations.

 We’ll have to deal with this soon.
 For now, we can plot the data, by outcome: